DiegoDerksen/diegoderksen.github.io/_posts/2024-04-23-Intune Auto-Update Google Chrome.md

   - Intune
 ---

 In this post, I’ll walk you through the process of setting up automatic updates for Google Chrome using Intune.
-As an Intune administrator, it’s crucial to ensure that all enrolled devices remain secure and up-to-date with the latest Windows and third-party updates.
-Google Chrome, being a widely used web browser, plays a pivotal role in facilitating online activities.
-Therefore, managing Chrome updates effectively is essential to maintain security, stability, and optimal performance.
+As an Intune administrator, it’s crucial to ensure that all enrolled devices remain secure.
+Managing Chrome updates effectively is essential to maintain security, stability, and optimal performance.

 This will be a series on enabling automatic updates for various web browsers.